wktxy/scanapi/README.md

-###Description
-An api for returning information from a picture
+An api to scan information from a photo